dongwoosuk/grasshopper-quality-analyzer/mcp/PROMPTS.md

-# Grasshopper 분석 프롬프트 템플릿
+# Grasshopper Analysis Prompt Templates

-Claude와 함께 Grasshopper 정의를 분석할 때 사용할 수 있는 프롬프트 템플릿입니다.
+Prompt templates for analyzing Grasshopper definitions with Claude.

 ---

-## 📊 기본 분석
+## 📊 Basic Analysis

 ```
 You are a Grasshopper definition expert.
-I have a GH definition exported to JSON.
+I have a GH definition.

 Please analyze this file and provide:
 1. Overview: component count, categories used, complexity metrics
 2. Health check: any obvious issues or warnings
 3. Quick recommendations for improvement

-File path: [PATH_TO_JSON]
+File path: [PATH_TO_FILE]
 ```

 ---

-## 🔍 상세 Lint 검사
+## 🔍 Detailed Lint Check

 ```
 You are a Grasshopper code reviewer.
 Run a comprehensive lint check on my GH definition.